 The largest part of your CPA preparation is your education.
+If you are serious about becoming an accountant, you will need an accounting degree.
+Most universities offer an accounting degree program.
 You will want to have the strongest academic background you can possibly manage.
-Since Alaska has no residency requirements for its CPAs, you can freely pursue your education in another state.
-Alaska policy also allows aspiring CPAs to take their exam prior to completing an undergraduate degree, provided that you are only 18 semester or 27 quarter hours away from graduation and meet additional education requirements.
+Since Alaska has no residency requirements for its CPAs, you can freely pursue your accounting degree in another state.
+Alaska policy also allows aspiring CPAs to take their exam prior to completing an undergraduate degree in accounting, provided that you are only 18 semester or 27 quarter hours away from graduation and meet additional education requirements.

 24 semester hours in accounting at or above the intermediate level.
 Courses include:

-- Start here with an Associate in Accounting
+- Start here with an Associate degree in Accounting

 - Intermediate Accounting